Vaux Shoes caters to cantankerous feet

 So much so that 20 years ago he went into the business of helping people with foot problems.
 Vaux, a Certified Pedorthist, C.Ped, worked for Yakima Orthotics for 15 years.

 But three years ago, he and wife, Joan, a dental hygienist, decided to open a shoe store.
-The couple remortgaged their house to get a start at Glenwood Square carrying key shoes, like Dansko, which allowed them to grow.
+The couple remortgaged their house to get a start carrying key shoes, like Dansko, which allowed them to grow.

 "We did quite well, but we were told we wouldn't make it," he said.